-Selected candidates who meet Utica College admissions requirement or are in the process of doing so will be contacted by OT faculty members to set up a virtual interview meeting.
-Because of college COVID regulations, we cannot allow candidates to come to campus for interviews and visits during the current admissions cycle.
+Selected candidates who meet Utica University admissions requirement or are in the process of doing so will be contacted by OT faculty members to set up a virtual interview meeting.

 Interviews take place from late October through mid-March.
 Decisions on candidates will be made during that period after you have had your faculty interview.
 You will be contacted by graduate admissions when a decision is made on your application which will be during the same time period.